freeCodeCamp/contribute/README.md

 ### Contributing

 The freeCodeCamp.org community is possible thanks to thousands of kind volunteers like you.
-We welcome all contributions to the community and are excited to welcome you aboard.
+We welcome all contributions to the community and are excited to welcome aboard.

 > #### [Please follow these steps to contribute](https://contribute.freecodecamp.org/how-to-work-on-the-docs-site).